Vermont License Requirements

 The Vermont Board of Medical Practice’s CMIE rules for re-licensure include a general requirement for 30 hours of AMA PRA Category 1 CreditsTM during each licensure cycle.
 This includes a minimum of one credit

-however, but they do count toward the total 15-hour requirement.
-See some offerings listed below that offer these special credits.
+See some offerings listed below that offer credits for these required subjects.

 2022 Physician License Renewal Information